rodrigoamorimml/NaturalLanguageProcessing/README.md

 #### - *Sentimental Analysis using some Deep learning architectures.*

-we'll be using the the kaggle datasets Jig-Saw Toxic Comment for classification task  where can be found at: [Toxic Comment Dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+This second example, we'll be using the the kaggle datasets Jig-Saw Toxic Comment for classification task  where can be found at: [Toxic Comment Dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

 This dataset contains differents types of toxic comments and the task it's to classify this comments in six possibles categories.
 Since a single comment can be placed in more than one category, then it'll be used 6 binary classification to complete this task.